CCEMGroupTCD/DARTassembler/docs/doc_files/2_assembler.rst

     :options: ``lowest_energy``, ``all``
     :required: true

-    The assembler will always generate all possible isomers.
+    The assembler will always generate all possible geometric isomers.
 The option :confval:`isomers` determines which isomers are saved.
 If ``lowest_energy``, only the lowest energy isomer is saved as determined by a UFF forcefield.
 If ``all``, all isomers are saved.

 **Optional batch settings:**